IRasmivan/just-a-read-me/README.md

 ### 4.1 Getting Statistic

 #### Description of scenario:
-* Check if the User have given valid time (today or lastMonth).
+* Check if the User has given a valid time (today or lastMonth).
 If its invalid time, then respond user as InvalidStatisticTimeException with message as 'Invalid time for statistics, Please provide a valid value'.
 * If there are no stock available for the given time, then I have populated an attribute called TopAvailableProductMessage which has message as "There are no product that was available for provided 'time'".
 * If there are stock available but less than 3 for the given time, then I have populated an attribute called TopAvailableProductMessage which has message as "There are only 'count of available stock' product that had sales for 'time'".
 * If there are no sales available for the given time, then I have populated an attribute called TopSellingProductsMessage which has message as 'There are no product that was available for provided 'time'".